minprog/programmeren-2/problems/cs50/speller/load/index.md

 After you have implemented `load`, the remaining functions will be a little bit easier because they can be based on the hash table that's already loaded.
 But more on that in the next few days!

+## Hashing

+For `load()` to work correctly, you will need a hash function that maps a given word to a "bucket" in the hash table.
+Let's start with this (very bad) hash function:

+    unsigned int hash(const char *word);
+    {
+        return 0;
+    }

+This function ensures that **each and every word** ends up in bucket 0, which is ridiculous, but it should work anyway!
+You will just end up loading all words into a very long linked list.

+To indicate the number of buckets, you should probably add a constant to `dictionary.h`:

+    #define BUCKETS 1

+Use that constant to declare the array that's the base of your hash table.
+Later, when you're going to create a better hash function, you can increase this number.

+## Walkthrough

 <div markdown="1" class="extend">
 [![](walkthrough.jpg)](https://www.youtube.com/watch?v=-BX4wLZRwbc)
 </div>